cpwood/Pico-Go-Web/content/docs/help/commands.md

 ### Run current selection

 Runs the selected lines of Python code on the Pico board.

-Useful for debugging.
+This can be used to step though your code on a line-by-line basis, and allows you to inspect and debug your code.

 ### Delete all files from board